-Seahawks notes: Seattle’s decision to give Carlos Dunlap more time to heal pays off vs. Washington
+Seahawks notes: Decision to give Carlos Dunlap more time to heal pays off vs. Washington

-A decision made by Pete Carroll and Seahawks trainers and coaches last week may have helped Carlos Dunlap earn a win for Seattle this week against Washington.
+A decision made by Pete Carroll, coaches and trainers last week may have helped Carlos Dunlap earn a win for the Seahawks against Washington on Sunday.

-When the Seahawks held Dunlap out of last week’s win over the Jets, Carroll explained that they felt Dunlap needed a full week off to try to get past a mid-foot sprain suffered Nov.
-30 against the Eagles — or, at least, let it recover a bit more fully.
+When the Seahawks held Dunlap out of last week’s win against the Jets, Carroll explained that they felt Dunlap needed a full week off to try to get past a mid-foot sprain suffered Nov.
+30 against the Eagles — or, at least, let it recover more fully.

-Dunlap had played 23 snaps the week after the injury against the Giants, but didn’t have a sack — one of just two times in six games he’s played with Seattle he didn’t at least share in one — and didn’t seem his usual disruptive self.
+Dunlap played 23 snaps the week after the injury against the Giants, but didn’t have a sack — one of just two times in six games he’s played with the Seahawks he didn’t at least share of one — and didn’t seem his usual disruptive self.

-Sunday, Dunlap felt the rest helped him when he preserved a 20-15 win over the Washington Football Team (WFT) with a sack on third down of Washington’s final drive — which forced WFT back nine yards, from the Seattle 28 to the 37 — and set up a final, futile, desperation pass into the end zone that was incomplete.
+Sunday, Dunlap felt the rest helped him preserve a 20-15 win over the Washington Football Team (WFT) with a sack on third down of its final drive — which forced WFT back nine yards to the Seattle 37 — and set up a final, futile, desperation pass into the end zone that was incomplete.

-It was his fifth sack in six games with Seattle.
+It was his fifth sack in six games with the Seahawks.

-“It definitely helped buy me more time because obviously this is a thing that, you know, once it gets fatigued, that’s when it flares up,’’ said Dunlap, who had been listed as questionable for the game but practiced Friday, indicating he had a good shot to play. “ … Game’s on the line, I was healthy enough to go and do what I am here to do.
+“It definitely helped buy me more time because obviously this is a thing that, you know, once it gets fatigued, that’s when it flares up,’’ said Dunlap, who was listed as questionable for the game but practiced Friday, indicating he had a good shot to play. “… Game’s on the line, I was healthy enough to go and do what I am here to do.
 Simple as that.’’

-Seattle’s pass rush wasn’t a whole lot until the final series — WFT QB Dwayne Haskins was sacked just once, by safety Jamal Adams, until then.
+The Seahawks’ pass rush didn’t do a whole lot until the final series.
+WFT QB Dwayne Haskins was sacked just once, by safety Jamal Adams, until then.

-But Seattle got three on the final drive — a strip sack by Alton Robinson, and then on back-to-back plays after WFT reached the Seattle 23, sacks by L.J.
-Collier and then Dunlap.
+But they got three on the final drive — a strip sack by Alton Robinson and on back-to-back plays after WFT reached the Seattle 23 when L.J.
+Collier and Dunlap got sacks.

 “Guys rallied and nailed three sacks in the last drive and changed the football game from taking away their chance to win,’’ Carroll said.

-It was the second time since coming to Seattle that Dunlap has had a sack on the final drive to help preserve a win, the other coming against Arizona when he dropped Kyler Murray on a fourth down.
+It was the second time since coming to Seattle that Dunlap has had a sack on the final drive to help preserve a win.
+The other was against Arizona when he dropped Kyler Murray on a fourth down.

 “The Mamba mentality,’’ Dunlap said.
 “Game is on the line, I want to be in to take that shot.
 I want to be in.
 So, you know, I have that confidence.’’